hectorcama/DeepLearning_CM2003_GRP4/README.md

 ## 24/09: Creation of folders in order to arrange better the lab files.
 # Lab 4: 17/09
+  - Upload of the Jupyter repositories and the report.
+Name of the corresponding files:
+    - Functions_lab4 containing all the functions
+    - Main_lab4 containing the code for task 1
+    - Lab4_task2 containing the code for task 2
+    - Lab4_task3 containing the code for task 3

 # Lab 5: 24/09